 Under the Motor Accident Injuries Act 2017 (NSW) you are entitled to compensation for 6 months, even if you were at fault in the accident.
 If the driver of the motor vehicle was at fault, you may receive compensation beyond 6 months unless your injuries are assessed as soft-tissue or minor injury.
 In this case, you can also make a claim for modified common law damages which may enable you to receive a lump sum payment.

 What does pedestrian accident compensation cover?

-Depending on certain conditions, you may receive benefits like income support payments, medical expenses and the like if you were injured as a pedestrian in an accident.
+Depending on certain conditions, you may receive benefits like income support payments, medical expenses and lump sum payment if you were injured as a pedestrian in an accident.

 You may receive weekly payments for lost earnings for your injuries sustained from the accident.
 These payments will come to an end after 6 months if you were wholly or mostly at fault in the accident or your injuries are assessed as a minor injury.
 The CTP insurer may pay for your medical expenses as well, which may extend 6 months if your injuries are not assessed as minor.